hzpz/access-export/README.md

 # access-export
-A Java-based and therefore platform-independent tool to export and convert MS Access databases to various formats.
+A Java-based and therefore platform-independent tool to export and convert Microsoft® Access® databases to various formats.
-It uses [Jackcess](http://jackcess.sourceforge.net/) to read mdb and accdb files from MS Access versions 97-2010.
+It uses [Jackcess](http://jackcess.sourceforge.net/) to read mdb and accdb files from Access® versions 97-2010.
 Currently only exports to SQLite.

 ## Usage
-### Build an executable JAR with Maven
+### Build
     mvn clean package
 This creates an executable JAR access-export-x.x.x.jar in the target directory.
 ### Run